-Flying Geese can stand alone as a single block or can be used to make many other famous quilt blocks — the Sawtooth Star being one of them.
+Flying Geese can stand alone as a single block, stacked on top of each other to give the appearance of geese flying in the sky, or can be used to make many other famous quilt blocks — the Sawtooth Star being one of them.

-Make Your Own Flying Geese
+Make Your Own Flying Geese Quilt Blocks

 - Rotary Cutter